An Apprentice electrician job description entails working under a commissioned electrician so as to be taught the trade via first-hand experience.

 See a sample of a resume for the position, which you can use as a template in writing yours here: Apprentice Electrician Resume Sample

-Requirements – Knowledge, Skills, and Abilities – Needed for the Apprentice Electrician Position
+Apprentice Electrician Requirements – Knowledge, Skills, and Abilities for Career Success

 Here are important attributes, including knowledge, skills, and abilities individuals aspiring to work as apprentice electricians are usually required to possess by employers to increase their chances of being hired.